windscale-stephen/terraform-up-and-running-3rd-edition-oci-notes/README.md

 Three differences:

-* I'm planning to use [OpenTofu](https://opentofu.org/ "OpenTofu homepage") rather than Terraform.
+* I'm planning to use [OpenTofu](https://opentofu.org/) rather than Terraform.
 * I'm modifying the examples to work on [Oracle Cloud Infrastructure (OCI)](https://www.oracle.com/cloud/) rather than AWS.
 * I'm planning to use [Oracle Linux](https://www.oracle.com/linux/) rather than Ubuntu.

+You'll still need the book to make sense of this.
+I'm not planning to cover the syntax etc. just how you implement the examples using OCI as opposed to AWS.

 Any suggestions or comments to [Stephen Butler](mailto:stephen@windscale.dev).